 eASTERN iOWA rEVIEW

-Chila Woychik, Founding Editor, Nonfiction Editor - Chila is the owner and managing editor of Port Yonder Press, est. 2009.
+Chila Woychik, Founding Editor, Nonfiction Editor - Chila (pronounced "Sheila") is the owner and managing editor of Port Yonder Press, est. 2009.
 She especially enjoys chiseled lines that bring musicality to a piece.
-Chila won the 2017 Loren Eiseley Creative Nonfiction Award (Red Savina Review) and the 2016 Linda Julian Creative Nonfiction Award from the Emrys Foundation.
-She was also named a finalist in the 2017 Proximity Personal Essay Contest and received an Honorable Mention in the 44th New Millennium Writing Awards.
-Her most recent publishing credits appear in or are forthcoming in Cimarron Review, Portland Review, Stonecoast Review, Tahoma Literary, Gravel, Silk Road, Storm Cellar, Roanoke Review, Tishman Review, and others.
-A poem, "Getting Religion," will appear in the upcoming anthology, Waves: A Confluence of Women's Voices (AROHO Foundation).
-Other poems appear in JuxtaProse, Kentucky Review, Panoply, and elsewhere.
-She lives with her husband of thirty-plus years on a small homestead in Iowa.
-You will alternately find her hiking the trails near home, biking, visiting a local bookstore or coffee shop, or herding sheep and chickens into not-so-straight lines toward the barn.
-German-born, Chila wants to write a serious book one day & continue to discover her European & amorphous Acadian/Cherokee roots.
-You can find her on Facebook where she posts, edits, deletes, then posts again.
-And occasionally she even deactivates.
+Chila won the 2017 Loren Eiseley Creative Nonfiction Award and the 2016 Linda Julian Creative Nonfiction Award.
+She was also named a finalist in the 2017 Proximity Personal Essay Contest.
+Her most recent publishing credits appear in Cimarron Review, Portland Review, Atticus, Tahoma Literary, and several others.
+Her poems have appeared in JuxtaProse, Panoply, San Pedro River Review, and elsewhere.
+She lives with her husband of thirty-six years on a small homestead in eastern Iowa.
+You will alternately find her at the gym, visiting a local coffee shop, or herding sheep and chickens into not-so-straight lines toward the barn.
+German-born, Chila is seeking a publisher for her first essay collection.
 Her most beloved role thus far has been as Grandma.
-(2014-2018)
+(2014-2019)